Wong-Kai-Xian/CVE_Threat_Intelligence_Toolkit/README.md

 Key features include:

+- **Detailed CVE Information:**
-- Detailed CVE information including descriptions, proof-of-concept (PoC) code, prerequisite environment data such as build numbers, and related MITRE ATT&CK techniques.
+  Provides comprehensive descriptions, proof-of-concept (PoC) code, prerequisite environment details such as build numbers, and maps related MITRE ATT&CK techniques to give analysts a full picture of the vulnerability and its exploit context.

+- **Quick Environment Setup:**
-- Quick download of the necessary environment components to facilitate realistic simulation of the CVE exploit.
+  Enables rapid download of required environment components, allowing users to efficiently set up realistic conditions for simulating the CVE exploit.

+- **LLM-Based Behavior Extraction:**
-- LLM-based behavior extraction that analyzes input data like Process Monitor (Procmon) logs to identify key behaviors associated with the CVE.
+  Uses large language models to analyze input data such as Process Monitor (Procmon) logs, extracting key behaviors related to the CVE to highlight important exploit patterns.

+- **Low-Level Contextual Analysis:**
-- Provides low-level context on exploit behavior, helping analysts gain a nuanced understanding of the attack techniques involved.
+  Provides in-depth, low-level insights into exploit behavior, helping analysts gain a nuanced understanding of attacker techniques and improve detection strategies.

 By combining these features, CVE-Intel empowers analysts to simulate, analyze, and better defend against software vulnerabilities with enhanced precision and context.